BennyStrobes/ipsc_cardiomyocyte_differentiation/README.md

 High-resolution analysis of temporal dynamics of genetic effects on gene expression throughout cardiomyocyte differentiation.

-Organization changes underway.
 Contact Ben Strober (bstrober3@gmail.com) with any questions.

 ## Running the code